• About

 The client has a large family with people in different parts of the world who come together several times a year for celebrating birthdays and special occasions.
-The clients wanted to build a home near Auroville as a second home for themselves and their family plus hosting a large number of guests on a regular basis.
+The clients wanted to build a home near Pondicherry as a second home for themselves and their family plus hosting a large number of guests on a regular basis.

 CLIENT